outerelocarlos/neko/README.md

 ### Why n.eko?

 I like cats 🐱 (`Neko` is the Japanese word for cat), I'm a weeb/nerd.

+The dot represents the cat's place within the family: despite being smaller in size, it belongs with the rest of the letters and occupies the same space/width as them.

 # Multiple rooms